marco262/my_wiki/data/onednd/advancement/feats.md

 _Prerequisite: Fighting Style Feature_
 _Source: Tasha's Cauldron of Everything, p.
 41_

-Your unarmed strikes can deal bludgeoning damage equal to 1d6 + your Strength modifier on a hit.
+Your [[glossary:Unarmed Strike|Unarmed Strikes]] can deal bludgeoning damage equal to 1d6 + your Strength modifier on a hit.
 If you aren't wielding any weapons or a shield when you make the attack roll, the d6 becomes a d8.

 At the start of each of your turns, you can deal 1d4 bludgeoning damage to one creature grappled by you.